 As shown above, those same points can be brought up from several other worldviews.
 Yes, I know that if Christianity is true, those experiences REALLY are with the living God and are important to share and powerful when heard.

 However, if your starting point is ONLY a variation of “I’m a Christian because I’ve had an experience” then what happens when you have a DIFFERENT experience?
 What if you feel more welcomed around atheists, Mormons, Muslims or new agers?
 Does that make it true?
-What if you experience something supernatural that is different than before during a card reading that made you “feel” excited about your future?
+What if you experience something supernatural (that is different than your previous experiences) during a card reading that made you “feel” excited about your future?

 If your starting point is mainly your experience, then you can easily be persuaded to abandon your views for a different experience.
 If your starting point isn’t mainly grounded in good reasons and the inerrant word of God, then any “fine sounding argument” (Colossians 2:4) will persuade to you another view.